VW-ai/LifeTrace/DESIGN.md

 # Backend
 ## Tech Stack
-Python, Notion API (potentially use Notion MCP), and OpenAI API
+Python, Notion API (potentially use Notion MCP), Google Calendar API, and OpenAI API
 ## Layers
 Our backend consists of the following layers:
 1. data: This is responsible for accessing data: